Treating PCOS with Nutrition: Why Addressing Gut Health is Key

 Because other systems in our body use similar pathways, it is easy to create bottlenecks of dysfunction.

-The most obvious example as it relates to PCOS, is blood sugar regulation.
+The most obvious example as it relates to PCOS symptoms, is blood sugar regulation.
 You might remember from an article I wrote recently in regards to blood sugar balance, that it is not just about what you eat.
 It, too, requires your hypothalamus to communicate with your pituitary gland, telling it to produce hormones, that travel to your adrenal glands, telling them to produce other hormones (epinephrine and cortisol), that stimulate the pancreas to release OTHER hormones.... (you get the idea).

 THE GOOD NEWS IS…